Automating security questionnaire intake

 Unfortunately, triaging takes precedence.
 This lowered their team's morale significantly.

-Automating questionnaire intake frees up analysts to get promoted
+Automating intake frees up analysts to get promoted

 Analysts use rules to triage